STAT545-UBC/STAT545-UBC-original-website/git05_first-use-git-rstudio.md

   2. RStudio asks for your GitHub username and password, then your push is accepted and the online GitHub repository is updated.
 Learn [how to make git remember your username and password](git06_credential-caching.html) to avoid having to type those every time.

   3. RStudio does not ask for your username and password, but it is not sending them.
-The push fails and the online Github repository is not updated.
+The push fails and the online GitHub repository is not updated.
 This is a bug in RStudio and not your fault.
 Follow the work-around in step 5, plan B, and/or learn [how to make git remember your username and password](git06_credential-caching.html).

 ### Step 5, plan B